The Jungle: Reception

-The publisher hyped the book.
+Doubleday heavily promoted the book.
 Isaac F. Marcosson handled publicity.
 He sent the entire book in page proof to the Associated Press, the United Press, and the Hearst newspaper chain, as well as to the managing editors of each of the leading big-city newspapers.
 He told them they were free to quote at length when the book was officially released.
 The Muckraker publishers and editors were hunting scandal and most newspapers responded eagerly with a sensational story that affected every reader.
 In cities large and small all across the country the scandals were rehashed, often with page one coverage.
 The book sold tens of thousands of copies, and the newspapers reached millions.
 The book produced a small fortune for Sinclair, who invested his early returns in a short-lived utopian settlement in New Jersey.

 The scandal brought Sinclair national fame.
-He intended to expose "the inferno of exploitation [of the typical American factory worker at the turn of the 20th Century]", but the reading public fixated on food safety as most pressing issue.
+He intended to expose "the inferno of exploitation [of the typical American factory worker at the turn of the 20th Century]", but the reading public fixated on food safety as a more pressing issue.
 Sinclair admitted his celebrity arose "not because the public cared anything about the workers, but simply because the public did not want to eat tubercular beef".

 Sinclair's account of workers falling into rendering tanks and being ground along with animal parts into "Durham's Pure Leaf Lard" gripped the public—although it never happened.
 Historians of the ethnic workers reject the emphasis on their horrible lives and instead celebrate their successful rise in status and community building.

 The British politician Winston Churchill praised the book in a review.
 Bertolt Brecht took up the theme of terrible working conditions at the Chicago Stockyards in his play Saint Joan of the Stockyards (Die heilige Johanna der Schlachthöfe), transporting Joan of Arc to that environment.

 In 1933, the book became a target of the Nazi book burnings due to Sinclair's endorsement of socialism.